ybs294000/SalaryScope/README.md

 ### Resume Prediction
 1. Navigate to the **Resume Analysis** tab
+2. Keep **Resume PDF** selected as the document type
-2. Upload a PDF resume
+3. Upload a PDF resume
-3. Click **Extract Resume Features** to parse resume details
+4. Click **Extract Resume Features** to parse resume details
-4. Review and edit extracted features (skills, experience, job role, etc.)
+5. Review and edit extracted features (skills, experience, job role, etc.)
-5. Click **Predict Salary from Resume** to run prediction
+6. Click **Predict Salary from Resume** to run prediction
-6. View results and download PDF report
+7. View results and download PDF report

+### Offer Letter Parser
+1. Navigate to the **Resume Analysis** tab
+2. Switch the document type to **Offer Letter**
+3. Upload an offer letter PDF
+4. Review and edit the extracted compensation and employment fields
+5. Use the parsed result directly with the built-in financial planning tools shown in the same workflow

 ### Batch Prediction
 1. Download the sample file from the **Batch Prediction** tab to see the required format
 2. Upload your file (CSV, XLSX, JSON, or SQL) or paste a public Google Drive link
 3. Click **Run Batch Prediction**
-4. Explore the analytics dashboard and export results
+4. Explore the grouped dashboards, KPI summaries, and advanced statistical views
+5. Export results

 ### Scenario Analysis
 1. Navigate to the **Scenario Analysis** tab after selecting your model